 The accounting standard for fair value measurements provides a framework for measuring fair value and requires expanded disclosures regarding fair value measurements.
 Under this standard, fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability, an exit price, in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
-The accounting standard establishes a fair value hierarchy that requires an entity to maximize the use of observable inputs, where available.
+The accounting standard establishes a fair-value hierarchy that requires an entity to maximize the use of observable inputs, where available.
 The following summarizes the three levels of inputs required:

-Level 1 - Observable inputs for identical assets or liabilities such as quoted prices in active markets;

-Level 2 - Inputs other than quoted prices in active markets that are either directly or indirectly observable; and

-Level 3 - Unobservable inputs in which little or no market data exists, therefore developed using estimates and assumptions developed by us, which reflect those that a market participant would use.
+- Level 1 Observable inputs for identical assets or liabilities such as quoted prices in active markets; - Level 2 Inputs other than quoted prices in active markets that are either directly or indirectly observable; and - Level 3 Unobservable inputs in which little or no market data exists, therefore developed using estimates and assumptions developed by us, which reflect those that a market participant would use.

-In May 2010 we sold our remaining mortgage-backed securities and invested the proceeds in cash and cash-equivalent funds.
-This sale represented a transfer of the \$3.0 million in Level 2 investments on hand at December 31, 2009 to Level 1 investments as of June 30, 2010.
+In May 2010, we sold our remaining mortgage-backed securities and invested the proceeds in cash and cash-equivalent funds and mutual funds invested in highly liquid securities.
+This sale represented a transfer of the \$3.0 million in Level 2 investments as of December 31, 2009 to Level 1 investments as of September 30, 2010.
 Our fair value hierarchy for our financial assets and liabilities measured at fair value on a recurring basis is as follows:

-Cash of \$446,000 is excluded in our fair value hierarchy disclosure as of December 31, 2009.
-Additionally, the fair value hierarchy disclosure includes restricted cash of \$193,000 as of June 30, 2010 and December 31, 2009.
-Unrealized gains and losses of \$0 and \$41,000 as of June 30, 2010 and December 31, 2009, respectively, are associated with our short-term investments and are included in accumulated other comprehensive income in the accompanying balance sheets.
+Cash of \$446,000 is excluded in our fair-value hierarchy disclosure as of December 31, 2009.
+Additionally, the fair-value hierarchy disclosure includes restricted cash of \$193,000 as of September 30, 2010 and December 31, 2009.
+Unrealized gains and losses of \$0 and \$41,000 as of September 30, 2010 and December 31, 2009, respectively, are associated with our short-term investments and are included in accumulated other comprehensive income in the accompanying balance sheets.